ImageMagick/Usage-Markdown/quantize/index.md

 fi
 ~~~

-The special options "`-alpha set -channel RGBA`" are important to allow us to for fuzzy matching of transparent and near transparent colors.
+The special options "`-alpha set -channel RGBA`" are important to allow us to carry out fuzzy matching of transparent and near transparent colors.

 ------------------------------------------------------------------------